English major, entrepreneur, maker, teacher, and Scenic Studio Supervisor—meet our very own J. E. Johnson.

 Texas Performing Arts is getting ready to kick off our sophomore Social Series season with three fantastic performances.
-On the fence about whether or not you should join?
-Here are 10 really good reasons why you should.

 There have been quite a few attempts to turn Shakespearean plays into musicals over the years, with varying degrees of success, but it’s far less frequent to find a musical that features Shakespeare as a character, let alone the villain.